david-wahlstedt/parse-pcre2/README.md

 ## Usage

-There is a main program that can be called from the command-line, for testing presupposes, that expects standard input.
+There is a main program that can be called from the command-line, for testing purposes, that expects standard input.
 If the input has several lines, these are considered as part of the pattern to parse.

 Examples: